MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-python-flask.md

 1. The application uses the [`identity` package](https://pypi.org/project/identity/) to obtain an access token from the Microsoft identity platform.
 This package is built on top of the Microsoft Authentication Library (MSAL) for Python to simplify authentication and authorization in web apps.

-1. The access token you obtain in the step above is used as a bearer token to authenticate the user when calling the Microsoft Graph API.
+1. The access token you obtain in the previous step is used as a bearer token to authenticate the user when calling the Microsoft Graph API.

 ## Next steps

-Learn more by building an Python web app that signs in users and calls a protected web API in the following multi-part tutorial series:
+Learn more by building a Python web app that signs in users and calls a protected web API in the following multi-part tutorial series:

 > [!div class="nextstepaction"]
 > [Tutorial: Web app that signs in users](tutorial-web-app-python-register-app.md)